rian39/notes/simondon_mode_tech_1989.md

 For that, they need to create a third milieu, a technogeographical milieu on which each modification is auto-conditioned.
 56

-the only things that are really invented as the once that need an associated milieu to be viable 57
+the only things that are really invented as the ones that need an associated milieu to be viable 57

 associated milieu: recurrence of causalite in a milieu that the technical being creates around itself and which conditions it as it is conditioned by it.
 57 {#ensemble} {#making}